semaster/2FAuth-Steganography/README.md

 * Copy files from /web - to your web folder
 * Setup DB
 * Write settings in /engine/config.php
+* Make sure that the folder /uploads/2fa is writable
 * If you're using Apache, make sure you activate the URL rewriting module, for Nginx servers use